 RTA Includes Right to Increase Rent, But With Limitations

 Once a source of confusion and legal discord among both landlords and tenants, the RTA specifically gives landlords the right to increase rental amounts.
 However, this right comes with a timeframe and other limitations.
 First off, landlords are only allowed to increase the agreed-to rental amount once in a 12-month period, based on when the tenancy began or, if applicable, on the last rent increase.
-Second, rental increase amount maximums are set on a percentage basis every year by the (LTB).
+Second, rental increase amount maximums are set on a percentage basis every year by the Ontario Landlord and Tenant Board (LTB).
 Based on the Ontario Consumer Price Index, the LTB set the rate at at 1.8% for 2019.
 In 2020, the rent increase guideline will be set at 2.2%.

 The RTA allows landlords to raise rents above the maximum annual amounts proscribed by the LTB; however, this requires an application for permission from the board, which bases its decisions on whether justifications provided by the landlord conform to dictates set out by Ontario’s Rental Fairness Act.